 7.4.2.3.5 Media distribution function

 The media distribution function is responsible for the distribution of media to call participants.
+It is co-located with the MCPTT server and may utilize different IP address for MCPTT-7/MCPTT-8 interfaces than the other interface served by the MCPTT server.
 By means of information provided by the MCPTT server (e.g. IP addresses, transport layer ports), it will provide the following functionality:

 - provide for the reception of uplink MCPTT UE media transmission by means of the MCPTT-7 reference point;